Adding and Dropping Courses

 - Dean or Department Chairperson (required)

-- Enrollment Services (for changes in cost of attendance or enrollment status)
+- Student Financial Services (for changes in cost of attendance or enrollment status)

 The following course adds may require special administrative or departmental consent as follows: